Skip to main content

 Heating, housing, and cash help

-If winter heat bills are a problem, the Colorado LEAP program helps eligible households pay part of winter heating costs.
-LEAP normally pays the heating vendor, not the household.
-If you need rent, shelter, home repair, or utility backup, call 2-1-1 and read our Colorado housing help guide.
+The Colorado LEAP program helps eligible households pay part of winter heating costs.
+LEAP usually pays the heating vendor, not the household.
+For rent, shelter, home repair, or utility backup, call 2-1-1 and contact your county human services office.

 Nursing home and assisted living concerns